ewarchul/cecb/README.md

 Mainly package is devoted to population-based optimization algorithms in real space but there is no issue to use it with any type of optim-method.
 There are two restrictions imposed on your algorithm:

-1. it has to return named list with `bestVal` key which contains best value recoreded in each iteration
+1. it has to return named list with `bestVal` key which contains the best value recorded in each iteration
-2. it has to return named list with `value` key which contains best value across whole iterations.
+2. it has to return named list with `value` key which contains the best value across whole iterations.

-In other words, your algorithm function should return object like below:
+In other words, your algorithm function should return an object like below:

 ```r
 return(